-Christoph Walz’s 2009 Oscar-winning performance as a jew hunter in Inglorious Basterds is a masterpiece – one of my favourites of all time.
+The 2009 Oscar-winning performance of Christoph Walz as a Jew hunter in Inglorious Basterds is a masterpiece – one of my favourites of all time.
 Walz’s portrayal of an evil S.S. officer – allegedly based on Alois Brunner – is truly menacing, if only because he’s so affable so much of the time.
 It’s the audience’s knowledge, prompted with a perfectly tuned musical score, which fills in the blanks to make the viewer’s emotions so strong.

 Early in the film, Landa’s politeness and unhurried nature is the first time he creates a huge sense of menace: not just because the suspect (played heart-achingly by Denis Ménochet) is fully aware of what’s coming.
 From that point on, it’s clear that Lanz is to be hated.
 Tarantino’s introduces the character as a figure of fear even before he appears on screen.
 Ménochet’s farmer sees the small soldier convoy coming down the farm road and his reaction tells you that something terrible is about to happen.